AnzeBlaBla/feri-timetable-plus-plus/README.md

 # Feri Timetable Plus Plus

 A timetable application for FERI UM.
 Goal is group selection per subject (as that's not supported on the official site, for some reason...)
-> [!WARNING] VIBE CODING AHEAD
+> [!WARNING]
-> This project is not a reflection of my coding ability.
-It is a vibecoded app that was created purely for myself and is not meant to be trusted, used by other people, or even touched or upgraded, ever, in the future.
+> VIBE CODING AHEAD: This project is a vibecoded app that was created purely for myself and is not meant to be trusted, used by other people, or even touched or upgraded, ever, in the future.
+It is not a reflection of my coding ability.
 > If you are a masochist and would like to look into the code, I recommend a premium subscription to your LLM of choice, because any code in here has not been seen by a human, and should never be.